prebid/prebid.github.io/dev-docs/bidders/equativ.md

 #### Sample Banner Setup

-When including `'equativ'` as one of your available bidders your adunit setup, be sure to include `siteId`, `pageId` and `formatId` as bid parameters, as shown in the example below.
+As mentioned in the **Bid Parameter Usage** section, when including `'equativ'` as one of your available bidders your adunit setup, there are three general approaches to how you can specify parameters.
+Below are examples that illustrate them.

+#### Option 1 -- Using networkId as the only bid param
 ```html
 <script>
   var adUnits = [